bergercookie/mendeley2calibre/README.md

 ## Description

-**Current project is a work in progress.
-Do not expect it to work.**

 Conversion tool for migrating a Mendeley DB to calibre. mendeley2calibre parses the local mendeley sqlite3 db and imports the files + metadata found there to the corresponding Calibre db.
 Parsing of the mendeley db is carried out using